 - Requests for Production of Documents – Each side in a lawsuit may request documents from the other.
 In the personal injury context, that can be medical files or insurance paperwork.

 - Depositions – These are question and answer sessions while the witness is under oath.
-Typically, they take place with attorneys, the witness and a court reporter who will record verbatim, everything that is said by the witness.
+Typically, they take place with lawyers, the witness and a court reporter who will record verbatim, everything that is said by the witness.

 - Request for Medical Examinations – Sometimes, defense prefers the plaintiff be examined by a doctor of their choosing for another opinion.
 This is because an injured party’s medical condition is at issue in a personal injury case.

 - Request for Inspection – When an accident occurs, both sides will probably want to be able to visit the site of the accident and collect evidence.
 This request allows one to go on private property to do so.

 Protect Your Rights.
 Maximize Compensation After an Injury.